Breathalyzer: Non-specific analysis

-One major problem with older breath analyzers is non-specificity: the machines identify not only the ethyl alcohol (or ethanol) found in alcoholic beverages but also other substances similar in molecular structure or reactivity.
+One major problem with older breath analyzers is non-specificity: the machines identify not only the ethyl alcohol (or ethanol) found in alcoholic beverages but also other substances similar in molecular structure or reactivity, "interfering compounds".

 The oldest breath analyzer models pass breath through a solution of potassium dichromate, which oxidizes ethanol into acetic acid, changing color in the process.
 A monochromatic light beam is passed through this sample, and a detector records the change in intensity and, hence, the change in color, which is used to calculate the percent alcohol in the breath.
 However, since potassium dichromate is a strong oxidizer, numerous alcohol groups can be oxidized by it, producing false positives.
 This source of false positives is unlikely as very few other substances found in exhaled air are oxidizable.

 Infrared-based breath analyzers project an infrared beam of radiation through the captured breath in the sample chamber and detect the absorbance of the compound as a function of the wavelength of the beam, producing an absorbance spectrum that can be used to identify the compound, as the absorbance is due to the harmonic vibration and stretching of specific bonds in the molecule at specific wavelengths (see infrared spectroscopy).
 The characteristic bond of alcohols in infrared is the O-H bond, which gives a strong absorbance at a short wavelength.
 The more light is absorbed by compounds containing the alcohol group, the less reaches the detector on the other side—and the higher the reading.
 Other groups, most notably aromatic rings and carboxylic acids can give similar absorbance readings.

-Interfering compounds

 Some natural and volatile interfering compounds do exist, however.
 For example, the National Highway Traffic Safety Administration has found that dieters and diabetics may have acetone levels hundreds or even thousands of times higher than those in others.
 Acetone is one of the many substances that can be falsely identified as ethyl alcohol by some breath machines.
 However, fuel cell based systems are non-responsive to substances like acetone.

 Substances in the environment can also lead to false BAC readings.
 For example, methyl tert-butyl ether, a common gasoline additive, has been alleged anecdotally to cause false positives in persons exposed to it.
 Tests have shown this to be true for older machines; however, newer machines detect this interference and compensate for it.
 Any number of other products found in the environment or workplace can also cause erroneous BAC results.
 These include compounds found in lacquer, paint remover, celluloid, gasoline, and cleaning fluids, especially ethers, alcohols, and other volatile compounds.